BrettMoxham/Brett-Moxham-Blog/content/home/experience.md

   Responsibilities include:

   * Researched, amalgamated and prepared reports to be presented to existing and prospective clients.
-  * Worked with business owners to review portfolios(insurance and investments) and recommend additional products to suppliment insurance protection or provide additional portfolio returns.
+  * Worked with business owners to review portfolios(insurance and investments) and recommend additional products to supplement insurance protection or provide additional portfolio returns.
   """

 +++